Roskilde Cathedral: Christian IX's chapel

-When the Constitution of Denmark was revised in 1915, the Folketing decided to honour the Royal Family, granting King Christian X's wish, by constructing a new chapel at the cathedral, dedicated to the House of Glücksburg which had held the throne since Christian IX became king in 1863.
+When the Constitution of Denmark was revised in 1915, the Folketing decided to honour the royal family, granting King Christian X's wish, by constructing a new chapel at the cathedral, dedicated to the House of Glücksburg which had held the throne since Christian IX became king in 1863.
 The chapel was designed by then cathedral architect, Andreas Clemmensen.

 Construction of the chapel, overseen by a master builder Schledermann, began in 1919 and was completed in 1924, built in a Byzantine Revival style, with a Roman inspiration.
 Built as an extension of the northwestern weaponporch, which then ceased to exist as an independent building, the chapel is cruciform with grey walls and a domed roof.
 Upon its completion, there was a heavy debate in the Danish newspapers, with some believing that the chapel was completely removed from the prevailing style of the cathedral.

 In the northern arm stands the double sarcophagus of Christian IX and his Queen Louise.
 Designed by Hack Kampmann, the sarcophagus was originally to have stood in the eastern arm of Frederick V's chapel.
 Surrounding the sarcophagus are three statues of female figures, designed by Edvard Eriksen.
-The statues are named "Grief", "Memory", and "Love" and were cut from white marble from Carrara in Italy.
+The statues are named "Grief", "Memory", and "Love" and were cut from Italian Carrara marble.
 The statue of "Grief" bears a notable resemblance to the statue of the Little Mermaid in Copenhagen, which is not without reason.
-Edvard Eriksen had created the statue of the Little Mermaid in 1911, two years before he created the statues in the chapel, and his wife Eline Eriksen was model for both.
-In the western arm stands the double sarcophagus of Frederick VIII and his Queen Louise, designed by Utzon-Frank.
+Eriksen had created the statue of the Little Mermaid in 1911, two years before he created the statues in the chapel, and his wife Eline Eriksen was model for both.
+In the western arm stands the double sarcophagus of Frederik VIII and his Queen Louise, designed by Utzon-Frank.
 The eastern arm houses the simple marble coffins of Christian X and his Queen Alexandrine.
 The coffins were designed by Kaare and Naur Klint, made from Norwegian marble, and have a stylized Dannebrog covering the lid and sides.

 Following the death of Maria Feodorovna in 1928, and following a short ceremony in the Alexander Nevsky Church in Copenhagen and a Russian Orthodox ceremony in Roskilde, the coffin of the dowager empress was placed in the chapel close to the tomb of her parents and brother and sister-in-law.
 In 1957, the coffin was placed in the crypt under the chapel, until September 2006, when it was returned to Russia.
 It had been the wish of the dowager empress to be buried when possible next to her husband Alexander III in the Peter and Paul Cathedral.
-This was possible after extensive negotiations between Queen Margrethe II and President Putin.
+This was possible after extensive negotiations between Queen Margrethe II and President Vladimir Putin.

-Following Frederick IX's death in 1972, his coffin was placed in the chapel, draped with his Royal Standard, guarded by three silver lions from the Danish Crown Regalia, and flanked by a pair of candelabra in the shape of anchors.
-After the king's coffin was buried in 1985, only the candelabra remain in the chapel.
+Following Frederik IX's death in 1972, his coffin was placed in the chapel, draped with his Royal Standard, guarded by three silver lions from the Danish Crown Regalia, and flanked by a pair of candelabra in the shape of anchors.
+After the King's coffin was buried in 1985, only the candelabra remain in the chapel.